-You Have Rights When it Comes to Overtime and Compensation
+You Have Rights When It Comes To Overtime And Compensation

 Most of the time during your workweek, you put in 40 hours.
 However, when things get busy, your boss may have you working some overtime hours.
-When you do, you are usually entitled to receive additional pay known as "time and a half," meaning you will be paid at an hourly overtime rate that is 1.5 times your usual rate.
+When you do, you are usually entitled to receive additional pay known as “time and a half,” meaning you will be paid at an hourly overtime rate that is 1.5 times your usual rate.
 However, since not all employees are entitled to receive overtime pay, disputes can arise between employees and employers.
-If you have put in overtime hours and believe you are entitled to overtime pay that has yet to come your way, speak to an employment attorney Los Angeles about your possible legal options.
+If you have put in overtime hours and believe you are entitled to overtime pay that has yet to come your way, speak to an employment attorney in Los Angeles about your possible legal options.

 Do All Employers Pay Overtime?

 Generally, all employers pay overtime to their employees.
 However, there may be some exceptions.
 For example, if an employer exceeds $500,000 in annual sales, it is automatically covered by the Fair Labor Standards Act, a federal law requiring an employer to pay overtime.
 However, if an employer does not have $500,000 in annual sales, the FLSA may still cover them if they engage in interstate commerce.
 Finally, should an employer not be covered by FLSA, state overtime pay laws may still apply.
-To learn how these state and federal laws could impact your situation, contact overtime dispute lawyers Los Angeles employees know always fight hard for their rights.
+To learn how these state and federal laws could impact your situation, contact overtime dispute lawyers in Los Angeles employees know always fight hard for their rights.

 Do All Employees Receive Overtime Pay?

 Unfortunately, all employees do not receive overtime pay from their employers.
 Even if they put in excess of 40 hours in their workweek, they may fall into a job category that exempts them from FLSA standards.
 Some of the most common job categories that are often exempt from overtime pay include professional employees who are paid on a salary basis, independent contractors, employees of small farms, fishing operations personnel and seamen, seasonal employees such as those at ski resorts, outside salespeople who work away from their office, and several other categories.
 Again, disputes can arise if you believe your employer has wrongly placed your job into a specific category simply to avoid paying you overtime.
-If you believe you are being denied overtime pay due to this sleight-of-hand by your employer, work with wage and hour attorneys Los Angeles knows always get to the bottom of these cases.
+If you believe you are being denied overtime pay due to this sleight-of-hand by your employer, work with attorneys that always get to the bottom of these cases.

 How Much Am I Required To Earn in Salary?

 When an employer considers you to be a salaried employee and thus be exempt from overtime pay, they are required to be paying you at least $455 per week, no matter how many hours you actually work that week or how much work you do in that period of time.
 However, should your employer dock your pay for any reason, this may in fact open you up to being eligible for overtime pay.
 As an example, if you take a few days off for sick leave or if you are using the Family and Medical Leave Act, your pay may be docked and thus make you eligible for overtime.
-However, your employer likely won't see it this way.
-Thus, if you need a lawyer to sue an employer for unpaid wages, don't be afraid to immediately contact a Los Angeles workplace lawyer for assistance.
+However, your employer likely won’t see it this way.

 Know Your Job Duties

 When it comes to calculating overtime, there may be many different formulas being used by employers.
 As a result, your employer may attempt to confuse you and make you think you are not eligible for overtime or that you have not worked enough hours in a week to qualify.
 In California, the state has a daily overtime standard, meaning employees become eligible for overtime once they have worked eight hours in their workday.
 Even if employees in California have not worked 40 hours in their workweek, they may still qualify for overtime.
 Yet since employers want to get as much as possible from their employees while paying them as little as possible, you should never let any overtime pay disputes go without being properly resolved.
-To do so, explain your situation to an unpaid overtime lawyer Los Angeles employees know can get employers to do the right thing in such situations.

 Take a Stand